joanacorezzi/project_tracker/README.md

 # Simple Project Management CLI
-This is a small command-line project management tool written in Python.
+This project was created for a Python class lab assignment.

 - Python classes and objects (OOP)
 - File I/O with JSON